 The DRC provides assistance to students with physical, sensory, learning, psychological, neurological, and chronic medical disabilities.
 The mission of the DRC is to unite the Montclair State University community in an effort to provide students with disabilities the excellence and equity in education to which they are legally entitled.
 Contact the Disability Resource Center for further information and assistance.

 It is difficult to see your child struggling!
-You should encourage your child to speak with their instructor or Focus Group leader regarding their progress in the course.
+You should encourage your child to speak with their graduate assistant or Focus Group leader regarding their progress in the course.
 If they have been attending class and putting the necessary time into the material, it is likely that this conversation can result in positive results.
-There are also workshops and review sessions that you should encourage them to attend.
-You can find a schedule of these on the RHMLC's website.

-Tests are proctored in the Red Hawk Mathematics Learning Center.
-There are designated testing weeks, but if they are ahead of schedule, they can take their tests early.
+Tests are proctored in the Red Hawk Math Learning Center.
+There are designated testing weeks, but if students are ahead of schedule, they can take their tests early.
 Tests are timed, and in credit level courses, students are only allowed one attempt at this assessment.
 The Final Exam is scheduled during Montclair State University's exam week.
 This exam can also be taken early.